 Bradley International Airport (BDL) in Connecticut is approximately one hour’s drive from NMH.
 The Summer Session provides free bus service from Bradley International Airport to our campus on June 27 and back to Bradley Airport on August 1, 2020.

 Parents must make their own arrangements for their child’s transportation to NMH from any other airport (see next section).
 Please keep in mind that Logan Airport (Boston, Massachusetts) is more than two hours’ drive from our campus, and JFK Airport (New York) is more than four hours’ drive from our campus.
 Remember to allow time to get through baggage claim and security.

 The following local car services provide airport transportation and unaccompanied minor services.
 Parents must contact them directly for rates and reservations.

 Green River Transportation: www.ridegreenriver.com, telephone 1-413-883-6352

 Thomas Transportation: www.thomastransportation.com, telephone 1-603-352-5550

-Students enrolled in ESOL are required to take a special English test on the morning of Sunday, June 28, in order to be placed at the correct level.
+Students enrolled in ESOL are required to take a special English test on the morning of Sunday, June 28, in order to be placed at the appropriate level.